COSIMA/cosima-recipes/docs/contributing.rst

 In most cases, you'll want to be working on your recipes directly on HPC infrastructure, such as `NCI`_.
-In this case, you should be familiar with `running COSIMA Recipes at NCI`_, and particularly with running `on the ARE`_.
+In this case, you should be familiar with `running a Cookbook recipe at NCI`_, and particularly with running `on the ARE`_.
-These guides will take you through cloning the COSIMA Recipes repository and working with notebooks to perform your analysis.
+These guides will take you through cloning the Cookbook repository (which is, a bit confusingly, called `cosima-recipes`_) and working with notebooks to perform your analysis.
 Make use of git by *branching* and *committing* (as described on the `GitHub git cheat sheet`_, for example).
 You can interact with git through a terminal on your ARE session, or through a direct connection to Gadi.

 When you have developed your notebook to the point where you'd like to contribute it to the main COSIMA Recipes repository, continue to the next